rev-net/memo/pitch.md

 - **Auditability**: Impossible to hide, simplifying diligence for all participants.
 - **Composability**: Easy, reliable, and open access to and from other smart contracts, including other revnets for interdependent accounting schemas.

-Part 2 of this memo includes advanced revnet anatomy, and discusses how we are tuning the $REV revnet for deployment.
+This was the introduction.
+Part 2 of this memo digs in deeper, and discusses how we are tuning the $REV revnet for deployment.

 ### 1.4 Why now?
 Why us?